breastfeeding

 Breastfeeding in a Heatwave: Top Tips for Keeping Cool

-As summer rolls in and temperatures rise, breastfeeding during a heatwave can present unique challenges for both mom and baby.
+As summer rolls in and temperatures rise, breastfeeding during a heatwave can present unique challenges for both mum and baby.
 At Pippeta, we understand the importance of staying comfortable and hydrated while providing the best nutrition for your little one.
 Here are some top tips to help you and your baby stay cool and calm during those scorching hot days.

 Top Tips for Breastfeeding in a Heatwave

-1. Stay Hydrated
+1. Stay Hydrated (for you, not your milk)

 2. Find a Cool Spot